pradeep3sep/interviewquestion/README JavaScript.md

 - After the comma operator is evaluated, `a`, `b`, and `c` are incremented by 1, so their values become 2, 3, and 4 respectively.
 - The variable `result` holds the value of the last expression evaluated by the comma operator, which is `c++`, resulting in `3`.

+> ### What is the different between '^1.2.3' and '~1.2.3' in package.json

+**Caret (^) Range**: allows updates to the package up to the next major version.

+^1.2.3 specifies a minimum version of 1.2.3 and allows any version up to, but not including, 2.0.0.

+**Tilde (~) Range**: allows updates to the package up to the next minor version, but not the next major version.

+~1.2.3 specifies a minimum version of 1.2.3 and allows any version up to, but not including, 1.3.0

+> ### What is Virtual DOM?
+How does it work?
+**Virtual DOM:**

+The Virtual DOM is an abstraction of the Real DOM created and managed by a JavaScript library or framework (e.g., React).

+It is a lightweight in-memory representation of the Real DOM.
+When any change occurs in the application, a new Virtual DOM tree is created.

+**Diffing and Reconciliation:**

+After creating a new Virtual tree, the framework performs "diffing" to identify the differences between the new and the previous Virtual trees.
+Once identified, the framework calculates the minimal set of changes needed to update the Real DOM

+This process is efficient because manipulating the Virtual DOM in memory is faster than manipulating the Real DOM in the browser.

 > ### What is the difference between Function constructor and function declaration

 1. **Function Constructor**: